sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/searching-algorithms.md

 This algorithm is often compared to finding a word in a dictionary:
 - Navigate to a page half way through the dictionary
-  - If your word (i.e. key) is alphabetically lesser than the words on the page, navigate to a page half way between your current page and the beginning
+  - If your word (i.e. key) is alphabetically lesser than the words on the current page, navigate to a page half way between your current page and the beginning
-  - If your word is alphabetically greater than the words on the page, navigate to a page half way between your current page and the end.
+  - If your word is alphabetically greater than the words on the current page, navigate to a page half way between your current page and the end.
 - Repeat this process until you find a match or realize your word does not exist.

-Although you may not search a dictionary quite as systematically, the general technique is the same.
+You probably wouldn't search a dictionary quite as systematically but the general technique is the same.
 Just like how your brain may skip to the end of a dictionary to search for a word starting with the letter Z, optimizations can be made to this algorithm to increase its speed.

 Binary search significantly outperforms linear search in almost all cases.
-As seen by the difference in time complexity, the performance difference increases significantly with larger input sizes.
+As its time complexity suggests, the performance difference increases significantly with larger input sizes.
 For more information, check out the [GeeksForGeeks documentation]() or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=j5uXyPJ0Pew&list=PL2_aWCzGMAwL3ldWlrii6YeLszojgH77j).

 ### Iterative [Implementation](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/blob/main/src/searching/SearchingAlgorithms.java) in Java